joebrentnall25/bridgehouse-website-react/.github/pull_request_template.md

 - [ ] I followed branch naming convention ({ticket_number}: {short description})
 - [ ] I have added a description to the pull request
 - [ ] I have tested the code locally
+- [ ] Reviewers and assignees should be set